 Long-term: Private placements provide longer maturities than typical bank financing at a fixed interest rate.
 This is ideal for when a business is presented with a growth opportunity where they wouldn’t see the return on their investment right away; a business would have more time to pay back the private placement while having the certainty of financing cost over the life of that investment.

 Speed in execution: The growth and maturity of the private placement market have led to improved standardization of documentation, visibility of pricing and terms, increased capacity for financings, and an overall increase of size and depth of the market ($10MM - $1B+).
-Thus, the private placement market fosters an environment that allows for quick execution of an investment, generally within 6-8 weeks (for the first transaction.
-Follow-on financings can be executed within a shorter time frame).
+Thus, the private placement market fosters an environment that allows for quick execution of an investment.

 Long-term capital is congruent with a company’s long-term investments.
 Thus, capital raised from issuing a private placement is most commonly used to support long-term initiatives versus short-term needs, such as working capital.
 Companies, both public and private, use the capital raised from private placements in the following ways: